Welcome to the NLCS Food Services Department!

-After July 1st of each year, you can apply for lunch assistance, SIMPLY CLICK HERE
+After July 1st of each year, you can apply for lunch assistance by simply clicking the link below

 **If you have already received a letter from the state for the 2022-2023 school year then it is not necessary to fill out the application.
 Information required to fill out the application, total household income, number of dependents, and if you receive direct benefits from the state you will need your case number.
 If you need assistance or have any questions please contact Food Services at 812-277-3220.